Spring Boot: integration of JSON binding libraries

 already have spring-boot-starter-json

-as dependency.
-This means that if you have either of these two web starters in your project, then you already have Jackson!
+as a dependency.
+So if you have either of these web starters in your project, you already have Jackson!

 The spring-boot-starter-json